TheraForge/OTFMagicBox/README.md

 ## Configure the Passcode

-Go to the Passcode section in the `ModuleAppSysParameter.yml` file and change the settings of passcode text and passcode type to either 4 or 6 digits:
+Go to the Passcode section in the `AppSysParameters.yml` file and change the settings of passcode text and passcode type to 4 or 6 digits:

 ```yaml
 # ModuleAppSysParameter.yml